ADA-ANU/CADRE-Change-and-New-Feature-Requests/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**CADRE version**
+Version of CADRE to which this bug report applies.

 **To Reproduce**
 Steps to reproduce the behavior: